usds/us-forms-system/docs/building-a-form/available-components.md

 #### Usage guidelines

-Note: This component is in the Starter App, not the library itself.
-It is a React component that you include by setting the `formConfig.introduction` property to a reference to that component.
+Unlike most components, the `Introduction` React component is in the US Forms System Starter App at https://github.com/usds/us-forms-system-starter-app/blob/master/js/components/Introduction.jsx, not the library itself.

+To include the component, set the `formConfig.introduction` property to a reference to that component.
 Edit the HTML inside the component to change the content.
+For example:

 ```js
 import Introduction from '../components/Introduction.jsx';